-Tips For Finding A Job After College
+7 Tips For Finding A Job After College

 Tips For Finding A Job After CollegeHere are seven tips from our approved career experts on finding a job after college.

 1. Showcase Your SkillsDebra Wheatman of Careers Done Write suggests listing leadership roles that you held in clubs or other activities that demonstrate your practical skills.
 "You might also want to pursue an internship now," she says.
 "This will enhance your resume, contribute to professional experience, and also help to build your network."

 - How are you presenting yourself on your resume and LinkedIn profile?